awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
 Setting this property to `false` prevents users from bypassing access control for subresources\.
 By default, the value is `true`\.
 For more information, see [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.

 **indices\.fielddata\.cache\.size**
 Specifies the percentage of Java heap space that is allocated to field data\.
-By default, this setting is unbounded\.
+By default, this setting is 20% of the JVM heap\.
 Many customers query rotating daily indices\.
-We recommend that you begin benchmark testing with `indices.fielddata.cache.size` configured to 40% of the JVM heap for most such use cases\.
-However, if you have very large indices you might need a large field data cache\.
+We recommend that you begin benchmark testing with `indices.fielddata.cache.size` configured to 40% of the JVM heap for most of these use cases\.
+For very large indices, you might need a large field data cache\.

 **indices\.query\.bool\.max\_clause\_count**
 Specifies the maximum number of clauses allowed in a Lucene boolean query\.
 The default is 1,024\.
 Queries with more than the permitted number of clauses result in a `TooManyClauses` error\.
 For more information, see [the Lucene documentation](https://lucene.apache.org/core/6_6_0/core/org/apache/lucene/search/BooleanQuery.html)\.